 The thyroid gland is responsible for maintaining the body’s metabolism and other vital functions, so ignoring these conditions can have damaging effects, including obesity, infertility, and heart disease.
 However, synthetic thyroid hormone medications have been developed to help those with thyroid problems maintain proper levels.

-Patient First Wellness Center in Las Vegas can conduct thyroid tests at a low cost; in fact, lab fees are estimated to be between 60-80% less than lab work fees at other local facilities.
+Patient’s Choice Medical Center in Las Vegas can conduct thyroid tests at a low cost; in fact, lab fees are estimated to be between 60-80% less than lab work fees at other local facilities.
 You can receive a comprehensive thyroid/obesity panel for just $70, which covers TSH (thyroid stimulating hormone) and T4 (thyroxine) blood work.
 These hormones are secreted by the thyroid gland to keep the body’s metabolism balanced.

 If cost is a major concern, the TSH test is also available individually for just $30.
 In many labs, this test is done before more extensive exams to diagnose thyroid conditions.
 Fortunately, this simple blood test can easily detect imbalanced thyroid hormone levels.
 Treatments vary between thyroid disorders and doses are measured according to what will restore proper hormone levels.

 There are several risk factors associated with thyroid conditions, including heredity, age, and gender (women are more likely to get them).
 Common disorders are overactive and underactive thyroids, which are referred to as hyperthyroidism and hypothyroidism, respectively.
 Hyperthyroidism is when the thyroid produces too much TSH.
 Symptoms include weight loss, irritablility, and intolerance to heat.
 Hypothyroidism means that the thyroid releases too little TSH, whcih can lead to lowered metabolism.
 Symptoms include weight gain, fatigue, and memory loss.